Y Combinator: History

 Advisory roles were assumed by Harj Taggar and Alexis Ohanian in 2010, and Paul Buchheit and Taggar were named partners in November.
 Michael Seibel joined Y Combinator as a part-time partner in January 2013 before becoming a full-time partner in 2014.
 In September 2013, Y Combinator began funding nonprofit organizations that were accepted into the program after testing the concept with Watsi.

 Sam Altman took part in Y Combinator's inaugural cohort in 2005 as a founder.
-In 2014, Paul Graham appointed him as President.
+In 2014, Paul Graham appointed him as president.
 Altman introduced a revised equity offering of $150,000 for a 7% stake.
+Under Altman, Peter Thiel joined as a visiting partner from 2015 to 2017.

-Global outreach became evident in 2016 as YC partners embarked on visits to 11 countries (Nigeria, Denmark, Portugal, Sweden, Germany, Russia, Argentina, Chile, Mexico, Israel, and India) to engage with founders and learn about international startup communities.
-That summer, Altman returned to Y Combinator as a founder and worked on OpenAI.
+Global outreach became evident in 2016 as YC partners embarked on visits to 11 countries (India, Israel, Nigeria, Denmark, Portugal, Sweden, Germany, Russia, Argentina, Chile and Mexico) to engage with founders and learn about international startup communities.
+That summer, Altman returned to the United States and worked on OpenAI.
 Leadership responsibilities were delegated to Ali Rowghani and Michael Seibel for YC Continuity and YC Core programs, respectively.
 Startup School, introduced in 2017, provided startups with online courses and personalized coaching.
 More than 1500 startups graduated from the program in its first year.

 In 2018, Y Combinator announced a new batch of startup schools.
 After a software glitch, all 15,000 startups that applied to the program were accepted, only to learn a few hours later that they had been rejected.
 In response to the ensuing outcry, Y Combinator accepted all 15,000 companies involved in the incident.
 The same year, Qi Lu, a former CEO of Bing and Baidu, briefly assumed the role of CEO for YC China.
 In November, YC announced Lu's departure and their decision to not pursue a program in China.
 YC China later morphed into MiraclePlus, an accelerator similar to YC, with Lu once again at the helm.